Critical graph

-In graph theory, a critical graph is an undirected graph all of whose subgraphs have smaller chromatic number.
+In graph theory, a critical graph is an undirected graph all of whose proper subgraphs have smaller chromatic number.
 In such a graph, every vertex or edge is a critical element, in the sense that its deletion would decrease the number of colors needed in a graph coloring of the given graph.
-The decrease in the number of colors cannot be by more than one.
+Each time a single edge or vertex (along with its incident edges) is removed from a critical graph, the decrease in the number of colors needed to color that graph cannot be by more than one.

 Variations

 A $k$-critical graph is a critical graph with chromatic number $k$.
 A graph $G$ with chromatic number $k$ is $k$-vertex-critical if each of its vertices is a critical element.
 Critical graphs are the minimal members in terms of chromatic number, which is a very important measure in graph theory.

 Some properties of a $k$-critical graph $G$ with $n$ vertices and $m$ edges: